I woke up with a start. The sun-filled bedroom was the same as usual. I let out a sigh of relief. Maybe it would be a normal day.

-I took Mark to Sobeys, one of the only supermarkets open around, and I bought bread, a can of corn, an avocado and bananas.
+I took Mark to Sobeys, one of the only supermarkets open around, and I bought bread, a can of corn, avocado and bananas.

 The hours went by.
-We took turn sitting in front of the devices charging while Mark was discovering the concept of a library and life without TV.
+We took turns sitting in front of the devices charging while Mark was discovering the concept of a library and life without a TV.
 I was checking Twitter when I had a network signal.
 I had my friends on the phone several times, also killing time, also monitoring the situation in Gatineau, where they lived.

 We were exhausted.

 The whole situation was a mind fuck.
 There’s no other way to describe it.
 We were trying to plan how to deal with something we had never planned for—a power outage in most of the city.
 You don’t realize how crucial is power until you no longer have it.

 At first glance, it looked like a usual Saturday.
 The weather was fine, pretty warm actually.
 People out and about, sunshine and a few clouds.
 But on a closer look, everybody was charging something, any food place open was unusually busy and the word most uttered was “power”, as in, is it back on or not?

 Getting information was difficult.
 CBC tweeted the news and Hydro Ottawa was amazingly responsive and transparent on Twitter.
 However, the power outage map was impossible to access most of the time—too much traffic, I guess—and you can’t ask a team of workers to solve this kind of situation quickly.
 It was bad.
 It would take time.

 But how long?

 Around 4 p.m., my friend called me.
 “Apparently, the power is back in our neighbourhood.
 We’re driving home, come over!”